-We have provided ecological support to the restoration of Blenheim Estate World Heritage Site for a number of years.
+We have provided ecological support to the restoration of Blenheim Palace World Heritage Site for a number of years.
 This has included advice on the restoration of Blenheim Lake Site of Special Scientific Interest (SSSI), on renovation work to the Palace and estate buildings, and with regard to the restoration of the iconic Grand Bridge.

 For work on the bridge we applied thermal imaging technology to identify bat roosts within the structure and inform mitigation.
 During the course of the work, which also involved automated survey, we recorded a number of notable bat species, including barbastelle and lesser horseshoe bat.
 The restoration works and our findings generated media interest, leading to an article in the Oxford Mail concerning bats at Blenheim, a feature on Countryfile and a visit by the town council.